We built this because we needed it.

 Toad and Hen

-Toad is calm, no-nonsense, and always ready with a prescription.
+Toad is calm, no-nonsense, and always ready with an evaluation.
 Hen is a fluffy white silkie who gathers everyone under her wings and teaches them how to stay safe.

 Hen is based on a real bird.